eldridgejm/nixhome/README.md

 nixhome
 =======

-A *simple* declarative way to manage your environment with nix.
+A *simple* declarative way to manage your environment across different computers with nix and git.

 Installation
 ------------